Osabutey/Osabutey/README.md

 - 👋 Hi, I’m @Osabutey
-- 👀 I’m interested in Tasks and Projects in Data Science and Machine Learning
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Data Science and python programming
 - 💞️ I’m looking to collaborate on Data Science projects
-- 📫 You can reach me here with @Osabutey or via LinkedIn "Emmanuel Osabutey"
+- 📫 You can reach me here at @Osabutey or via LinkedIn "Emmanuel Osabutey"

 <!---
 Osabutey/Osabutey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.